Labo-Lacourse/StepMixR/README.md

 This is an R interface to Stepmix, a Python package following the scikit-learn API for model-based clustering and generalized mixture modeling (latent class/profile analysis) of continuous and categorical data.
 StepMix handles missing values through Full Information Maximum Likelihood (FIML) and provides multiple stepwise Expectation-Maximization (EM) estimation methods based on pseudolikelihood theory.
 Additional features include support for covariates and distal outcomes, various simulation utilities, and non-parametric bootstrapping, which allows inference in semi-supervised and unsupervised settings.

 # Reference
-If you find this work useful, please consider citing our [arXiv preprint](https://arxiv.org/abs/2304.03853):
 If you find StepMix useful, please consider citing our [arXiv preprint](https://arxiv.org/abs/2304.03853):
 ```
 @article{morin2023stepmix,